 Sjogren’s is more than dryness, but even sicca symptoms are “more than dry.”
 Local inflammation, neuropathic pain and changes in tear and saliva composition may all contribute to symptoms.
 Many good treatments are available for eye and oral sicca manifestations.
-All dental and eye providers should be familiar with the Clinical Practice Guidelines, available at the SSF website:
+All dentists and eye doctors should be familiar with the oral and ocular (eye) Clinical Practice Guidelines, available at the SSF website.

 Sicca is often, but not always, the first sign of Sjogren's.
 Because dryness tends to come on slowly, patients may not think that these symptoms are important.
 Sometimes they don't notice the dryness, especially early on.
 Changes on dental and eye exam occur long after damage to the exocrine glands has started.
 Even when dryness is clinically obvious, lack of awareness by eye and dental providers frequently results in missed opportunities for timely diagnosis.
 Ophthalmologists treating dry eye disease often fail to consider Sjogren’s as a possible cause (34, 35).